thedynamiclinker/sudocode/etc/group.md

 ## θ: Topology and Homotopy
 Theta, "TH", includes the Topologists and Homotopy theorists, but does not include Topos theory.

+## Θ: Finance (institutional)
+While vega represents fat tailed upside, the dual financial culture of Theta (capital) represents thin tailed upside and fat tailed downside.
+This group's homeland is quite different from the vegas.
+While the vegas homeland Vegas is organized around a "strip," the thetas homeland Wall is organized around a "street."
+At the Wall and all along the street it flanks, the big Thetas prostrate themselves with much crying, wailing, and tragedy.
+These are the people of institutional finance.
+While near in position and name to the theta of topology and homotopy, there is no relationship between these two cultures.

 ## ι: The Iotas

 ```
-  Intelligence
-       ι
 Ivory ι ι Industry

       The
   Institutions
 ```

 A transition point in the landscape.
 The crossroads at which various institutions intersect.
-The three institutions: the ivory tower of academia, the intelligence agencies, and the industry of the private sector.
+The institutions: the ivory tower of academia, and the industry of the private sector.
 Not strictly a culture of computing, but an important feature in the landscape of computing history.
 Mirror image of vega, another non-computing culture directly opposite it, flaked by two cultures of aggressive innovation, the kappas and the nus.

 ## κ: The Kappas